 The Capital One hacker was originally charged with computer fraud and abuse in 2019.
 She’s just been hit with six more counts of the same charge.
 The US Department of Justice has also charged Thompson with one count of access device fraud and one count of aggravated identity theft.

 In total, Thompson is facing up to twenty years in prison.
 Her trial has been postponed several times due to new discoveries and the pandemic, but it’s currently set for March 14, 2022.

 Cyber Attacks Cost Everyone Too Much

-Earlier this year, three North Korean hackers, also known as Lazarus, were hit similar charges as Thompson after they tried to steal $1.3 billion from banks and cryptocurrency holders around the world.
+Earlier this year, three North Korean hackers, also known as Lazarus, were hit with similar charges as Thompson after they tried to steal $1.3 billion from banks and cryptocurrency holders worldwide.

 Check out this video on the hackers:

-That’s a stiff price to pay for cybercrime, but that’s partly because these types of attacks cost so much for the victims.
+That’s a stiff price for cybercrime, partly because these attacks cost so much for the victims.
 According to the National Cyber Security Alliance, 60% of companies go out of business within six months of getting hacked.

-Despite this effort, every individual or business should be doing all they can to protect themselves.
+Despite this effort, every individual or business should do all they can to protect themselves.